aarpon/hrm_docs/docs/user/GettingStarted.rst

 * |LaunchJob48x48| **Step 5/5 - Launch job**: Select the output file format
   for the restored images.
-ICS and HDF5 are the recommended formats because they provide good dynamic range and the necessary metadata infrastructure to save all the image parameters.
+ICS and HDF5 are the recommended formats because they provide good dynamic range and the necessary meta data infrastructure to save all the image parameters.
 Plus, they allow for good compression levels that minimize the amount of disk space needed for storage.
 Next, review the parameter summaries as well as the image selection.
 If all the settings are